enricos83/ndcpces/README.md

 # ndcpces

 NDCPCES is a non-deterministic conformant planner based on counterexample guided sampling.
 The planner is presented in the paper:
-"Non-Deterministic Conformant Planning Using a Counterexample-GuidedIncremental Compilation to Classical Planning" by Enrico Scala and Alban Grastien, ICAPS-21
+"Non-Deterministic Conformant Planning Using a Counterexample-Guided Incremental Compilation to Classical Planning" by Enrico Scala and Alban Grastien, ICAPS-21.

 The planner is based on the following steps:

-1 - an initial (random) guess on the outcome is given 2 - a classical planning problem is generated on such a first random determinisation 3 - if the plan found is proved invalid, a NFA is built to prevent the planner to found the plan again 4 - if the plan is not found, there is no plan for the conformant planning problem either
+1 - an initial (random) determinisation of each action is given;
+2 - a classical planning problem is generated on such a first random determinisation;
+3 - if the plan found is proved invalid, a NFA is built to prevent the planner to find this plan again;
+4 - if no plan is found, there is no valid plan for the conformant planning problem either.

 # Dependencies